Gluten-Free Cottage Cheese French Bread Loaf (No Yeast)

 The bread dough is slightly tacky and sticks to your fingers.

-Pour some oil in your hands and shape the dough into a smooth loaf on a baking sheet.
+Lightly oil your hands and shape the dough into a smooth loaf directly on the prepared baking sheet.
+Aim for even thickness so it bakes evenly.

 Smoothing the bread loaf dough with oil on your hands.